savitapal8/readme-files-policies/appsec_gcp_serviceaccount_restriction.md

 |default_compute_sa|This is having email id of default compute service account to validate.|

 #### Maps
 The below map is having entries of the GCP resources in key/value pair, those are required to be validated for Service Account policy.
 Key will be name of the GCP terraform resource ("https://registry.terraform.io/providers/hashicorp/google/latest/docs") and its value will be again combination of key/value pair.
-Here now key will be "key" only and value will be the path of service account node.
+Here now key will be ```key``` only and value will be the path of service account node.
 Since this is the generic one and can validate service account associated with any google resource.
-In order to validate, just need to add corresponding entry of particular GCP terraform resource with the path of its service account in the below map as given from line# 31 to line# 33.
+In order to validate, just need to add corresponding entry of particular GCP terraform resource with the path of its service account in the below map as given for ```example_rsc```.
 ```
 resourceTypesServiceAccountMap = {
 	"google_compute_instance" : {